Senator Menendez Requests Investigation of U.S. Assistance to Azererbaijan • MassisPost

 WASHINGTON- Ranking Member of the US Foreign Relations Committee, Senator Menendez (D-N.J.) issued a statement on June 4, formally requesting that the Government Accountability Office (GAO) open a review of all U.S. aid provided to Azerbaijan in accordance with Section 907 of the Freedom Support Act.

-US assistsnce to Azerbaijan has drastically increased in recent years, despite the regime’s rampant cease fire violations and blockade against Nagorno Karabakh (Artsakh).
+US assistance to Azerbaijan has drastically increased in recent years, despite the regime’s rampant cease fire violations and blockade against Nagorno Karabakh (Artsakh).
 Section 907, a law passed in 1992, bans most aid to Azerbaijan until considerable measures are taken to cease all blockades and use of force against Artsakh.

 Senator Menendez’s letter to Comptroller General Gene Dadaro of the GAO asks the independent agency, to assess the scope, nature and impact of the aid provided to the Azeri regime by the US government, in accordance to the Section 907 waiver.
 The Senator’s intent is to determine whether any of the aid was utilized to attack Armenia and Artsakh and to assess the impact of any ongoing negotiations for a peace agreement between Armenia and Azerbaijan.